-Unless specified, all 'high' and 'low' estimates in this report incorporate 'high' and 'low' capital costs including 'high' and 'low' pre-development costs.
+Unless otherwise specified, all 'high' and 'low' estimates in this report incorporate 'high' and 'low' capital costs including 'high' and 'low' pre-development costs.

 It should also be noted that the ranges across different capital cost estimates for technologies have different interpretations between the renewable and non-renewable technologies.
-For renewable technologies, the ranges represent variability across potential sites, i.e. the range of levelised costs represents a supply curve of potential projects at different costs within the technology in a given year.
-For non-renewable technologies, the capital cost range represents uncertainty for any given project.
+For renewable technologies, the ranges include substantial variability across potential sites, i.e. the range of levelised costs represents a supply curve of potential projects at different costs within the technology in a given year.
+For non-renewable technologies, in the main body of this report the capital cost range represents uncertainty around capital and siting costs for any given project.
+However Annex 2 does look at a wider range of variability for CCGT and OCGT technologies including variations in operating cost and plant efficiency as well as capital and pre-development cost variation.